Quia Sum, Cogito: Chapter 14

 “Tess, I don’t mean to leave if you still need to talk.
 But I was hoping to talk to someone else today before the group dinner tonight.”

 She waves me off, “Oh.
 No. I’ll be fine.
+I actually need to start preparing for the potluck if I’m going to make enough for 30.
 Really though, thank you for coming by.
 You’ve – well, it wasn’t all great, but I did enjoy the visit.”

 “I’ll be fine.”
 And she genuinely smiles back.
 “And like you said, I’ll contact you if I need anything.”